 2. JOCO

-Joco 1 7 Rules For Choosing A Website Color Scheme 4
+JOCO 1 7 Rules for Choosing A Website Color Scheme 4

 Joco.io, a portfolio website belonging to developer Jon Corbett, shows a unique way to use a complementary color scheme that features bold shades of the three most basic primary colors (blue, yellow and red).
 By choosing bright blue, sunflower yellow and bold red-orange, Jon illustrates the potential of how to make the most fundamental set of three primary colors look unique yet traditional all in one.